virtualdisplay-io/client/examples/tree-response/README.md

 ## How it works

-1. An `<iframe>` is added to the page with the Virtual Display server.
+1. An `<iframe>` is added to the page pointing to `http://localhost:4000/?model=demo&license=demo`.
-2. The client connects and exposes a message bus.
+2. The client connects and exposes a message bus for bidirectional communication.
-3. When you click “Request Model Tree”, the client sends a request event via the message bus.
+3. When you click "Request Model Tree", the client sends a request event via the message bus.
-4. The server responds with the full model tree, which is shown in the UI.
+4. The server responds with the full model tree structure (meshes, variants, materials).
+5. The response is displayed as formatted JSON in the UI.

 See the code in `/src/index.ts` for details.